pypa/cibuildwheel/README.md

 A shell command to run before building the wheel.
 This option allows you to run a command in **each** Python environment before the `pip wheel` command.
 This is useful if you need to set up some dependency so it's available during the build.

-If dependencies are required to build your wheel (for example if you include a header from a Python module), set this to `{pip} install .`, and the dependencies will be installed automatically by pip.
+If dependencies are required to build your wheel (for example if you include a header from a Python module), set this to `pip install .`, and the dependencies will be installed automatically by pip.
 However, this means your package will be built twice - if your package takes a long time to build, you might wish to manually list the dependencies here instead.

-The active Python binary can be accessed using `{python}`, and pip with `{pip}`.
-These are useful when you need to write `python3` or `pip3` on a Python 3.x build.
+The active Python binary can be accessed using `python`, and pip with `pip`; `cibuildwheel` makes sure the right version of Python and pip will be executed.

-Example: `{pip} install .`
+Example: `pip install .`
-Example: `{pip} install pybind11`
+Example: `pip install pybind11`
-Example: `yum install -y libffi-dev && {pip} install .`
+Example: `yum install -y libffi-dev && pip install .`

 Platform-specific variants also available:
  `CIBW_BEFORE_BUILD_MACOS` | `CIBW_BEFORE_BUILD_WINDOWS` | `CIBW_BEFORE_BUILD_LINUX`